mozaik-association/mozaik/docs/Acces rules.md

 ??? question "How to transform a contact into a user ?"

-    To turn a contact into a user, click on the "action" button then click on "transform into user"
+    To turn a contact into a user, go to the contact's form of a contact, click on the "action" button then click on "transform into user"

 <figure markdown>
 ![screenshot 5](img/screen5.png)